Baseball Video Swing Analysis

 About the Author: www.coachdannyg.com

 Danny Garcia is a former Major League baseball player with the KC Royals.
 He enjoyed a 7 year minor league career as an outfielder, and has traveled throughout the world as a player, scout, and coach.
-In addition to remote baseball swing analysis and online baseball lessons, he is academically trained in sports psychology, and cognitive behavioral coaching.
+Academically trained in sports psychology, and behavioral change.
 He is a personal coach and baseball instructor, specializing on the mental approach to the game, and life.
-He often writes on the insights he learned as a professional athlete and the similarities those lessons taught him in having a successful personal and professional life.
+He often writes on the insights he learned as a professional athlete to help others lead an enjoyable and successful personal life.